Sunday, October 6, 2024

 My "modern" parenting..

 Just a few days back, I read an article about how modern parenting is getting harder with every passing day.
-Following section of the article felt like a tight slap of reality check to the confused, cluelessly running around kinda parents like me.
+The following section of the article felt like a tight slap of reality check to the confused, cluelessly running around parents like me.

 "...
 Today's parents not only have to rock their career and raise their children, they also have to make sure that their bub eats avocado, scores well, excels in a sport, and knows how to speak at least one foreign language.
 To top this, parents have to monitor screen-time, keep theirs kids safe online, and work on their emotional growth without losing their own temper as "gentle parenting" is the trend du jour.
 The stress is not caused by the child or the parent.
 The stress is caused by the reality not meeting expectations."